amritsingh183/amritsingh183.github.io/_posts/2025-10-24-rust-option-result.md

 - `Result<T, E>` represents fallible operations; use when you need error information
 - The `?` operator provides concise error propagation with automatic type conversion via the `From` trait
 - Choose methods based on your needs: safe defaults, transformations, or explicit handling
-- Use `inspect()` methods for debugging and logging—they borrow values temporarily and return them unchanged for method chaining
+- Use `inspect()` methods for debugging and logging—they observe values via references and return the container unchanged for method chaining
-- Follow Rust naming conventions: use snake_case for functions and variables

 This approach trades a bit of verbosity for complete elimination of null pointer exceptions and unhandled errors—a trade-off that makes Rust's reputation for reliability well-deserved.